AndreBaltazar8/ablac/docs/llvm-backend.md

 remove unreachable package functions, and optimize the surrounding scalar graph.
 The compiler contains no opcode or register-name table.

-`extern:"naked-inline-assembly"` is the constrained whole-function variant.
-It has no assembly operands, suppresses LLVM inlining and generated function entry/exit code, and requires the assembly to perform its own return.
-A naked body may contain only that operation and the IR return marker.
-This keeps ABI escape hatches explicit while leaving architecture-specific parsing and all instruction text in importable Abla modules.
+`@naked` is the constrained top-level whole-function code-generation annotation.
+A naked function's sole expression must call the same generic inline-assembly boundary without value operands.
+LLVM then suppresses generated entry/exit code and the assembly performs its own return. `@naked` neither exports the symbol nor names an architecture; `@export` and target-owned subparsers remain separate.
+This keeps the ABI escape hatch explicit while all architecture syntax stays in importable Abla modules.

 The current `build/ablac run` path drives LLVM ORC in-process through the typed C ABI.
 It resolves the exported Abla runtime, looks up `main`, and invokes it